banzaicloud/pipeline/README.md

 The Apache Kafka `spotguide` has a good understanding of consumers and producers but more importantly it monitors, scales, rebalances and auto-heals the Kafka cluster.
 It autodetects broker failures, reassigns workloads and edits partition reassignment files.

 _Note: Kafka on Kubernetes does not use Zookeper at all.
 For all quotas, controller election, cluster membership and configuration it is using **etcd**, a faster and more reliable `cloud-native` distributed system for coordination and metadata storage._

+## Reporting bugs

+In case you have problems please open an [issue] on GitHub.
+Also note that _Pipeline is experimental, under development and does not have a stable release yet.
+If in doubt, don't go out._

+### License

+Pipeline is opne sourced under the Apache 2.0 license.
+See the [LICENSE](LICENSE) file for details.